How to choose the right social media channels for your brand

 3. Choose platforms that fit your content strategy

 Each platform has strengths.
 Your marketing strategy should match what you can produce consistently.
+A marketing specialist can help you create a content strategy that aligns with your brand’s strengths.

 Best platforms by content type